instill-ai/instill-core/examples/README.md

 ## Get Started

 Below are the resources available on the Instill AI websites:
+- **Tutorials** provides a list of innovative use cases demonstrating the diversity and versatility of VDP.
   - **VDP 101** is an introductory series for users to get started with VDP.
-We walk users through each feature (from VDP installation to deploying your own AI model on VDP) provided by VDP step-by-step.
-We also provide simple examples to build your first pipeline on VDP.
+We walk users through each feature provided by VDP step-by-step from installation to deploying AI models to build pipelines.
-- **Use Cases** provides a list of examples demonstrating the diversity and versatility of VDP.
-You can find pipeline examples built for different AI tasks and apps that help to store, analyze, and visualise the pipeline outputs.
 - **Documentation** provides a complete guide to VDP.
 - **Blog** consists of news related and announcements of new features and releases.